App Logo

 What other mortgage types exist

-Beyond the standard fixed and variable options, Dubai's market offers several other mortgage types:
+Beyond the standard fixed and variable options, Dubai's market offers several other mortgage types for various situations, including those seeking a Dubai investment property:

 • Islamic Mortgages: These Sharia-compliant financing options do not involve interest.
 Instead, the bank buys the property and then sells or leases it back to you at a profit, with payments made in installments.
-This is an ethical, interest-free alternative available to both Muslims and non-Muslims.
+This Dubai Islamic mortgage is an ethical, interest-free alternative available to both Muslims and non-Muslims.

 • Buy-to-Let Mortgages: Also known as investment mortgages, these are designed for buyers who intend to rent out the property.
-Lenders consider the potential rental income when assessing the loan amount, though interest rates may be slightly higher.
+Lenders consider the potential rental income when assessing the loan amount for a Dubai buy-to-let mortgage, though interest rates may be slightly higher.

 • Offset Mortgages: This option links your savings account to your mortgage, using your savings balance to reduce the amount of mortgage interest you pay.
 It is an excellent choice for individuals with substantial savings.